noahehall/theBookOfNoah/0current/aws/exams/services/containers/eks.md

   - updating: eks handles the termination of nodes for rolling updates and keeps AMI & k8s version in sync
   - scaling: eks handles scaling of nodes, but you can still specifing the skaling parameters like k8s labels, aws tags, etc
   - tooling: use `eksctl` to provision managed node groups and NOT `kubectl`
+- shared responsibility model
+  - same as self managed except
+    - AWS responsbility
+      - os, kubelete, and AMI Configuration
+      - common vulnerabilities and exposures (CVEs) and security patches on managed node groups
+    - your responsibility
+      - building and deploying patched versions of custom AMIs

 #### Fargate

 - requires a fargate profile to use integrate with eks
+- shared responsbility model
+  - same as managed node groups except
+    - aws responsibility
+      - worker node scaling
+      - security of the underlying container runtime for pods

 ##### profiles